 Typical placement firm rate: $7 to $19/hr ($1,200 to $3,000/mo full-time).

 Why people choose it: Native English speakers (English is the dominant business language and one of 11 official languages).
-6-hour gap with US Eastern Time means full overlap with US morning hours and partial overlap with US afternoon.
+South Africa is 6 to 7 hours ahead of US Eastern Time depending on daylight saving time, which means full overlap with US morning hours and partial overlap with US afternoon.
 Strong work culture rooted in UK/European business norms.
-High retention (industry-typical 85 to 93% at 12 months for established placement firms).
+VirtuHire reports 93% retention across active placements based on internal data, August 2025 (272 clients, 750+ placements).
 Talent pool skews college-educated, treating VA work as a career rather than gig.

 Why people skip it: Less well-known as an offshore market, so harder to find specialized placement firms.
 Smaller talent pool than Philippines or India for highly technical roles.
 Premium SA providers like Pearl charge $3,000/mo, though SA-specific firms (RecruitMyMom, VirtuHire US, HireSava) sit lower in the $1,500 to $2,500 range.